jenkinsci/appcenter-plugin/README.md

 # AppCenter Plugin

-Jenkins plugin to upload artefacts to [AppCenter](https://appcenter.ms).
+Jenkins plugin to upload artifacts to [AppCenter](https://appcenter.ms).
 A replacement for the [HockeyApp](https://plugins.jenkins.io/hockeyapp) plugin.

 ## Roadmap